 Malt Variety: Chocolate Malt Malt attributes: lightly roasted product with subtle notes of coffee, cocoa and chocolate and a rich brown colour.
-Typically found in: Golden Lagers to Darker Ales Our Purpose & Values Creating ingredients that bring people together Safety The safety of our people is paramount.
+Typically found in: Golden Lagers to Darker Ales Our Purpose & Values

+Safety The safety of our people is paramount.

 Safety is part of our way of life and requires the commitment of everyone throughout the organisation.
 Safety extends to the health and wellbeing of ourselves and It is part of everything that we do as well as the way that we do it.
 It is our way of coming together as a community.
-L Integrity We believe that nothing is more important than our reputation, and behaving with the highest levels of integrity is fundamental to who we are.
-We are honest, open, ethical and fair at all times.
+Integrity We believe that nothing is more important than our reputation, and behaving with the highest levels of integrity is fundamental to who we are.

-Quality We provide outstanding ingredients and unsurpassed service that, together, deliver premium value to our 25KG UK ORIGIN At every step in the process and in all our roles, we come together as a team to make sure that we always provide the best.
+We provide outstanding ingredients and unsurpassed service that, together, deliver premium value to our At every step in the process and in all our roles, we come together as a team to make sure that we always provide the best.
 We are proud of our industry, our business and our people.

 We are proud to be part of a wider community and are positive stewards in the way we work.
 We bring a spirit of innovation and continuous improvement to everything that we do.
-Our Strategy Strategic Priorities State NEW VALUE long-term outlook for growth remains supportive Develop innovative products and solutions for customers Leverage our rich pedigree and expertise in malting to create innovative product solutions for our customers Proactively assess acquisitive growth opportunities Take a disciplined approach to evaluating acquisitive growth opportunities to extend our geographic reach, product offering and /or customer base, creating value Investment in our assets to create best in class operations nhancing our customer experience nce in plant investment project Proactively use technology to transform the way we operate TRANSFORM FOR TOMORROW Our strategy is focused on keeping our customers at the centre of everything we do, whist targeting those high value markets where the Be the supplier of choice for our customers Leverage distribution capability to supply istomers domestically and in export markets Maximise customer-centric offering, experience and scale in existing and Drive penetration in the distilling market pture growth from increasi mand for whisky in emergi kets and higher value, single n Expand craft distribution business into new geographies Expand into the growing craft beer market in Latin America and Asia by leveraging extensive craft distribution experience Supported by other bolt-on acquisitions start-up opportunities and new distribution partnerships and supply chains Harvest and structure data to enhance decision making OPTIMISE THE CORE Governance & Risk Management Our Board consists of six directors overseeing the sustainability activities of United Malt, while Board Committees monitor performance and provide advice and assistance.
+Our Strategy Strategic Priorities Our strategy is focused on keeping our customers at the centre of everything we do, whist targeting those high value markets where the long-term outlook for growth remains supportive

+We are honest, open, ethical and fair at all times.

+Governance & Risk Management Our Board consists of six directors overseeing the sustainability activities of United Malt, while Board Committees monitor performance and provide advice and assistance.
 Each Committee has a significant role to play in overseeing the sustainability performance of United Malt.
 Further details can be found in the United Malt Annual Report and Corporate Governance Statement.
 The Audit and Risk Committee monitors and reviews operational, strategic and economic risk at least bi-annually to assess the degree to which material risks are being effectively managed and to ensure that all material financial and compliance risks are adequately reflected in the financial statements.
 The Company Secretary coordinates management reporting to the Audit and Risk Committee on the Company's compliance with our risk management policy and the effectiveness of the United Malt risk system.
 Our approach to risk is based on AS/NZS ISO 31000:2009.
 Our risk assessment is detailed in our Annual report and highlights key risks and our mitigations in relation to ESG matters.
-Corporate Governance Framework
+E. Further details can be found in the ed Malt Annual Report and Corporate ernance Statement.
+(EH&S) Committee is responsible for corporate governance and oversight of EH&S matters.
+It concerns itself with the integrity, effectiveness and performance of the EH&S systems and functions for EH&S matters.
+It concerns itself with the integrity, effectiveness and performance of the EH&S systems and functions for compliance with legal and regulatory EHS requirements and accuracy of reporting Managers are responsible for compliance processes and ensuring that key controls are in place and effective.
+Key risks are with risk management policies and described in the Annual Report.